Note-Taking Accommodations

 Accommodation usage

-Students approved to use the note taking accommodation will be directed to a video introduction to the policies and procedures.
-Then they must agree to the policies and procedures before being able to request class notes for their courses.
+Students approved to use the note-taking accommodation will be directed to the Student Classroom Recording Agreement.
+Students must agree with the recording agreement before being able to request access to any of the available note-taking options.